 - Remove onions to serving dish, sprinkle with Parmesan cheese, season to taste with salt and fresh ground black pepper and serve hot.

 Use any type of sweet onion for this recipe.
 If you don't have Spike Seasoning (affiliate link) use any all purpose seasoning mix.

 Nutritional information is calculated based on the fact that most of the marinade is drained away and not eaten.

 Amount Per Serving: Calories: 119Total Fat: 5.2gSaturated Fat: .9gTrans Fat: 0gUnsaturated Fat: 3.9gCholesterol: 1.2mgSodium: 208mgCarbohydrates: 17gFiber: 2.1gSugar: 11gProtein: 2.3g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Although onions are approved for every phase of the South Beach Diet, I’m guessing that sweet onions like I used for these Roasted Vidalia Onion Rings with Parmesan are higher in sugar, and would probably be phase 2 or 3 for South Beach.
+Although onions are approved for every phase of the South Beach Diet, sweet onions like I used for these Roasted Vidalia Onions with Parmesan are higher in sugar, and would probably be phase 2 or 3 for South Beach.
 For other low-carb diets you could eat a very small amount of this, but use portion control if you’re watching your carbs.
 See nutritional information to see if you want to indulge!

 Find More Recipes Like This One: